codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 		'protocols' => ['https'] // Force HTTPS domains only.
 	]]);

-.. :note::  Following redirects does not work when PHP is in safe_mode or open_basedir is enabled.
+.. note:: Following redirects does not work when PHP is in safe_mode or open_basedir is enabled.

 auth
 ====